srian74/Srian/README.md

 #### March 2023 to November 2024 - Kognitiv Corporation (https://www.kognitiv.com)
 * Designed and implemented the corporate knowledge base.
 * Prepared the user-facing documentation on Kognitiv products.
-* Gathered information by reviewing JIRA tickets, interviewing SMEe, testing and through research.
+* Gathered information by reviewing JIRA tickets, interviewing SMEs, testing, and through research.
 * Updated documentation and prepared the release notes for the biweekly product updates.
-* Reviewed, edited and published expert documents in the knowledge base.
+* Reviewed, edited, and published expert documents in the knowledge base.
-* Restuctured static web site containing the existing documentation.
+* Restructured the existing documentation to incorporate the search feature.

 #### July 2012 to September 2022 - CodeGen International (Pvt.)
 Ltd. (http://www.codegen.co.uk)
 * Prepared the user manuals of TravelBox.
-* Gathered information from solution documents, SME interviews, research and by testing.
+* Gathered information from solution documents, SME interviews, research, and through testing.
 * Standardized documentation and enhanced the usability of the product manuals.
 * Maintained TravelBox API documentation.
 * Created and maintained the documentation repository.